AllenInstitute/MIES/README.md

 ## Highlights

-- Acquire data on up to eight headstage on a single DAC.
+- Run up to five DACs in parallel for scalable data acquisition.
-- Run up to five DACs in parallel.
+- Acquire data on up to eight headstage on a single DAC to probe up to 56 connections at once.
-- Create arbitrarily complex stimulus sets with an easy to use GUI
+- Create arbitrarily complex stimulus sets with an intuitive GUI.
 - Export all data, including all of its metadata, into the industry-standard [NWBv2-format](https://doi.org/10.1101/523035) and read it back in
-- Run custom code during data acquisition for Automatic Experiment Control
+- Run custom code during data acquisition for Automatic Experiment Control and real-time adaptability.
-- Completely automate the experimental setup using configuration files
+- Automate experimental setup using configuration files for streamlined workflows.
 - Interact with MIES from other programming languages (Python, C++, Javascript, ...) through [ZeroMQ](https://zeromq.org/).
-- Keep track of your running experiment with comprehensive experimental metadata acquisition and browsing tools
+- Track and manage your experiments with comprehensive metadata acquisition and browsing tools.
-- Use the integrated scripting language for convenient customized on-the-fly data evaluation.
+- Leverage the integrated scripting language for flexible, on-the-fly electrophysiology data evaluation.
-- Fully backward compatible with every earlier MIES version
+- Ensure compatibility with every earlier version of MIES, protecting your previous work and workflows.

 ## Getting started